ecogreenapp/.github/profile/README.md

 ## Hi there 👋

-# EcoGreen: Inspiring Green Actions, Leading Change !!!
+# EcoGreen: Economic Empowerment through Green Innovation !!!

 This app was developed by Epoch Team Politeknik Harapan Bersama Capstone Project